Welcome to the Broken & Thoughtless Detective's Sisterhood!

 Random Events

-A Ninja Is hurled at the adventurers
+A Feminist Is hurled at the adventurers

 Local Business